biobakery/MetaPhlAn/README.md

 AUTHORS: Nicola Segata (nicola.segata@unitn.it)

 ##**Description**##
- MetaPhlAn version 2.0.0 beta2 (12 July 2014): METAgenomic PHyLogenetic ANalysis for
- taxonomic classification of metagenomic reads.

-MetaPhlAn is a computational tool for profiling the composition of microbial communities (Bacteria, Archaea, Eukaryotes and Viruses) from metagenomic shotgun sequencing data.
+MetaPhlAn is a computational tool for profiling the composition of microbial communities (Bacteria, Archaea, Eukaryotes and Viruses) from metagenomic shotgun sequencing data with species level resolution.
+From version 2.0 MetaPhlAn is also able to identify specific strains (in the not-so-frequent cases in which the sample contains a previously sequenced strains) and to track strains across samples for all species.

-MetaPhlAn relies on unique clade-specific marker genes identified from ~17,000 reference genomes (~13,500 bacterial and archaeal, ~3,500 viral, and ~110 eukaryotic), allowing:
+MetaPhlAn 2.0 relies on ~1M unique clade-specific marker genes identified from ~17,000 reference genomes (~13,500 bacterial and archaeal, ~3,500 viral, and ~110 eukaryotic), allowing:

-* orders of magnitude speedups compared to existing methods;
 * unambiguous taxonomic assignments;
 * accurate estimation of organismal relative abundance;
-* species-level resolution for bacteria, archaea, eukaryotes and viruses.
+* species-level resolution for bacteria, archaea, eukaryotes and viruses;
+* strain identification and tracking
+* orders of magnitude speedups compared to existing methods.

 If you use this software, please cite :